mach-composer/mach-composer-cli/docs/src/tutorial/aws/step-6-create-mach-stack.md

-In [step 4](./step-4-setup-aws-site.md) we've used the [`terraform-aws-mach-account` module](https://github.com/labd/terraform-aws-mach-account) to setup the AWS account for us.
+In [step 4](./step-4-setup-aws-site.md) we've used the [`terraform-aws-mach-account` module](https://github.com/labd/terraform-aws-mach-account) to set up the AWS account for us.

 This also created an IAM **user** called `mach` and a **role** `mach` that we can use to perform MACH composer deployments with.

-In this tutorial, we'll be using the `mach` role so we can configure the credentials in the same fashion we did for the [component upload](./step-5-create-component.md#upload):
+In this tutorial, we'll be using the `mach` role, so we can configure the credentials in the same fashion we did for the [component upload](./step-5-create-component.md#upload):